TMMax: High-performance modeling of multilayer thin-film structures using transfer matrix method with JAX: Statemement of need

-The simulation of the stack of layers, as shown in Figure 1a, is performed by taking only a single wavelength and angle of incidence value, as illustrated in Figure 1b, and consequently, in an traditional TMM implementation, a single function call returns transmittance, reflectance, and absorbance for only one wavelength and one angle of incidence.
-In scalar implementations of the TMM, two nested loops are typically employed to simulate the optical response of thin-films over arrays of wavelengths and angles of incidence \cite{byrnes2020multilayeropticalcalculations}.
-In addition to this, redundant computations frequently arise.
-For example, when investigating the optical characteristics of a thin-film at multiple angles of incidence for a fixed wavelength, the wavelength-dependent component of the wavevector along the propagation direction, $k_z$, is recalculated.
-This approach is highly inefficient, as these redundant recalculations significantly increase computational cost without improving accuracy.
-To eliminate these redundant calculations, wavelength and angle of incidence should be considered as vectors rather than scalars, and by performing vectorization, the two nested for loops can be eliminated.
-In TMMax, we vectorize wavelength and angle of incidence using the JAX library \cite{jax2018github}.
-As seen in the schematic of the vectorized implementation in Figure 1c, we vectorize all intermediate operations in TMM and subsequently apply the JAX’s just-in-time (JIT) decorator.
+In traditional TMM implementations, the stack of layers in Figure 1a is simulated using a single wavelength and angle of incidence, as shown in Figure 1b, and nested loops over wavelengths and angles lead to redundant calculations \cite{byrnes2020multilayeropticalcalculations}.
+TMMax removes these redundancies by vectorizing wavelengths and angles and all intermediate TMM operations via JAX \cite{jax2018github}.
+As seen in the schematic of the vectorized implementation in Figure 1c, we vectorize all intermediate operations in TMM and subsequently apply JAX’s just-in-time (JIT) decorator.
 Instead of running the mapped TMM code sequentially over each batch element of wavelength and angle of incidence, \texttt{jax.jit} fuses all operations across the batch into a single XLA-compiled \cite{xla2023github} kernel.
 This reduces function call overhead and provides a faster TMM implementation.
 TMMax replaces the conventional for-loop system-matrix calculation \cite{6131837} with JAX’s \texttt{lax.scan}, enabling JIT compilation and eliminating interpreter bottlenecks, while running efficiently on CPUs, GPUs, and TPUs without code changes.